naelopode/Automated-Paper-Tracking/README.md

 ## Goal
 Track accurately 6 Degrees of freedom of a falling paper and be able to reproduce the experiment hundreds of times to find global patterns.
 Attempt to extract meaningful data from the experiments.

+## Report
+A report detailing the project, methods, major steps, setup, results and discussions is [available](report.pdf) in the repo.

 ## Setup
 The experiment make use of:
 - An Arduino to command a stepper motor to drop and grab a paper.